rjwats/esp8266-react/README.md

 The front end is a bit of a work in progress (as are my react skills), but it has been designed to be a "mobile first" interface and as such should feel very much like an App.

-I've tried to keep the use of libraries to a minimum to reduce the artefact size (it's about 150k gzipped ATM) and haven't seen the need to use Redux for this yet as the data is very simple.
+I've tried to keep the use of libraries to a minimum to reduce the artefact size (it's about 150k gzipped ATM).

-It's functional at the moment but I plan to improve the structure of the code and reduce boilerplate where possible.

 ## Future Improvements